Algebraic cycles on Gushel-Mukai varieties: Introduction

 Our main new contribution concerns $1$-cycles and $3$-cycles on GM sixfolds~$X$.
 We prove that the Fano variety of lines on~$X$ is rationally chain connected, so that all lines on~$X$ have the same class in~$\CH^5(X)$.
 By a nice geometric argument using ``successive ruled surfaces'' as in the work~\cite{TianZong} of Tian and Zong, we show that every $1$-cycle on~$X$ is equivalent to an integral multiple of the class of a line, so that we obtain $\CH^5(X) \cong \ZZ$.

 For cycles of codimension~$3$ on a GM sixfold, we show that $\CH^3(X)_{\hom} = 0$.
 The main step is to show that the Griffiths group~$\Griff^3(X)$ is zero.
-As the Hodge conjecture with $\QQ$-coefficients for~$X$ is true (see below), the image of $\CH^3(X)$ in cohomology is of finite index in the space of Hodge classes in $H^6(X,\ZZ)\bigl(3\bigr)$.
+As the Hodge conjecture with $\QQ$-coefficients for~$X$ is true (see below), the image of $\CH^3(X)$ in cohomology is of finite index in the space of Hodge classes in $H^6(X,\ZZ)\left(3\right)$.

-A second main result of the paper concerns the (generalised) Hodge and the Tate conjectures, and, as a bridge between them, the Mumford--Tate conjecture.
+A second main result of the paper concerns the (generalised) Hodge conjecture and the Tate conjecture, and, as a bridge between them, the Mumford--Tate conjecture.
 (See Section~\ref{sec:MTC+GTC} for the formulation of these conjectures.)
 The result we obtain is the following.

-\begin{theorem*} Let $X$ be a complex GM variety. \begin{enumerate} \item The Generalised Hodge Conjecture for $X$ is true.
+\begin{theorem*} Let $X$ be a complex GM variety. \begin{enumerate} \item The generalised Hodge conjecture for $X$ is true.

-\item If $\dim(X)$ is even, the Mumford--Tate Conjecture for $X$ is true.
+\item If\, $\dim(X)$ is even, the Mumford--Tate conjecture for $X$ is true.

-\item If $\dim(X)$ is even, the Generalised Tate Conjecture for $X$ is true. \end{enumerate} \end{theorem*}
+\item If\, $\dim(X)$ is even, the generalised Tate conjecture for $X$ is true. \end{enumerate} \end{theorem*}

-Most cases of the Generalised Hodge Conjecture (GHC) are in fact covered by work of Laterveer, and the remaining case of GM sixfolds is easily deduced from our calculations of Chow groups.
+Most cases of the generalised Hodge conjecture (GHC) are in fact covered by work of Laterveer, and the remaining case of GM sixfolds is easily deduced from our calculations of Chow groups.

-Our proof of the Mumford--Tate Conjecture (MTC) is based on the work of Y.~Andr\'e~\cite{Andre-ShafTate}.
+Our proof of the Mumford--Tate conjecture (MTC) is based on the work of Andr\'e~\cite{Andre-ShafTate}.
 It is crucial here that the middle cohomology of~$X$ is of K3 type, which is why we have to assume that $\dim(X)$ is even.
-(For GM varieties of odd dimension, the Mumford--Tate conjecture is not known; in this cases it is a problem about $10$-dimensional abelian varieties, which is a much more difficult case to handle.)
+(For GM varieties of odd dimension, the Mumford--Tate conjecture is not known; in this case it is a problem about $10$-dimensional abelian varieties, which is a much more difficult case to handle.)
 The convenience of Andr\'e's results is that we only need to verify a couple of conditions, the most important of which is that $X$ should appear as a fibre in a smooth family whose image under the period map contains an open subset of the appropriate period domain.
 This is known to be true for GM varieties by the work of Debarre and Kuznetsov.

-The Generalised Tate Conjecture, finally, is a formal consequence of the GHC and the MTC.
+The generalised Tate conjecture, finally, is a formal consequence of the GHC and the MTC.